All ingredients are individually packaged, but our central facility

 Miso to you might mean that tub of tofu soup that comes with the sushi delivery.
 But it's more than just an afterthought in a paper bag.
 It's a key Japanese seasoning, providing a salty, unique flavor to many a dish.
 It brings that and more to this sauce, along with the sweetness of honey and the spice of Sriracha, not to mention the delightful flavors of ponzu.
 The miso also delivers its unique “miso-ness” when roasted with the broccoli.
 After this meal, you'll be saying “me too” whenever there's miso to be had.
 (Our worst pun yet!)

-Toss broccoli florets with sesame oil, half the miso paste (reserve remaining for sauce), 1 Tbsp. olive oil, and ¼ tsp. salt on prepared baking sheet.
+Toss broccoli florets with sesame oil, half the miso paste (reserve remaining for sauce), 1 Tbsp. olive oil, and ½ tsp. salt on prepared baking sheet.
+Massage oil into broccoli.

 While broccoli roasts, prepare ingredients.

 Trim and thinly slice green onions.

 Pat salmon fillets dry, and season flesh side with ¼ tsp. salt and a pinch of pepper.